endlos99/flashrom99/README.md

 #### Previous Versions

-Revision 1 of the board has a small issue that results in unreliable disk access on some, but not all, systems, mostly with an original TI floppy disk controller.
+Early versions of the FlashROM 99 used an additional 1 nF capacitor that resulted in unreliable disk access on some, but not all systems with certain disk controllers.

-If you own a Revision 1 board *and* experience problems running images that access the disk drives please see [`doc/R1DISKFIX.md`](doc/R1DISKFIX.md) for an easy fix.
+Please check to see if the 1 nF capacitor is present on your board.
+If so, simply remove it by desoldering or clipping its wires to improve the stability of your cart.

-Note that the potential disk issue has been fixed in Revision 2 of the board.
-The fix basically converts a Revision 1 board into a Revision 2 board.
+If you applied a so-called "disk fix" to your board in the past, you don't need to undo those changes when removing the capacitor.

 ### Software